SamTay/magento-modules/README.md

 ### Approach
 ##### Multi Value Filtering
 The approach here is to allow the main layer product collection to continue to leverage the fulltext enhancements.
-Each of the Layer/Filter models are overridden to keep native fulltext functionality, but hook in and spin off faceted collections whenever an attribute filter is applied.
-This is done so that we can have OR conditions when filtering multiple values for each attribute.
-None of these faceted collections are loaded, but their SELECTs are utilized to query result counts for applying additional filter values.
+Each of the Layer/Filter models are overridden to keep native fulltext functionality, but hook in and apply the same filters to a mirrored catalog (non-fulltext) collection.
+This is done so that we can have OR conditions when filtering multiple values for each attribute, as the fulltext collection uses a join against a temporary table filled with entity IDs of the current layer (thus there is no way to modify the query logic post collection load).

+When faceted data is required for an attribute that already has a filter value applied, the mirror collection's `select` object is cloned, the given attribute filter is removed, and a query is performed to count results for additional possible filter values.
+The mirror collection itself is never loaded.

 ### Known Issues
 None yet.